 The Pro Bono Project provides service for residents in the following parishes: Orleans, Jefferson, Plaquemines, St. Bernard, St. Tammany, and Washington.
 We will inquire about your income to determine eligibility.

-See Applications and Questionnaires below.
-Complete application in its entirety.
-Please call us at 504.581.4043 if you have any questions).
+Complete each application in its entirety.
+Please call us at 504.581.4043 if you have any questions.
 Proof of monthly income is required.
 Make copies of your monthly income evidence (SSI award letters; food stamp cards; two biweekly check stubs; four weekly check stubs; pension letter; etc.).
 Never submit original documents.

 You can submit your completed application via: